mfem/mfem/CONTRIBUTING.md

 # How to Contribute

-The MFEM team welcomes contributions at all levels: from bugfixes, to code improvements and simplification; to new mesh, discretization or solver capabilities, improved documentation, new examples, miniapps, and more.
+The MFEM team welcomes contributions at all levels: bugfixes; code improvements; simplifications; new mesh, discretization or solver capabilities; improved documentation; new examples and miniapps;
+HPC performance improvements; ...

 Use a pull request (PR) toward the `mfem:master` branch to propose your contribution.
 If you are planning significant code changes, or have any